Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 Foam rolling and massage therapy primarily target surface-level muscles and may not effectively address deep fascial imbalances because they don't penetrate deeply enough into the body's tissues.
 These imbalances often extend beyond isolated areas and can involve interconnected muscles and fascia throughout the body.
 Therefore, a more holistic approach is needed to address these issues comprehensively.

-In contrast, group fitness classes offered on Zoom provide a more well-rounded solution.
+In contrast, a 1-on-1 training session is a more well-rounded solution.
 Through a combination of strength training, flexibility exercises, and targeted movements, these classes can help improve overall body alignment, muscle balance, and mobility.
-By engaging in regular group sessions, participants can address deeper fascial imbalances while also enjoying the supportive and motivating environment of a fitness community.
+I address with my clients participants their deeper fascial imbalances while also enjoying the supportive and motivating environment.

 2. TIGHT MUSCLES, STIFF MUSCLES, AND WEAK MUSCLES